 I agree with the Minister’s intention to remove the ability to bring vexatious claims against our military personnel, which is why we have to get the detail of the Bill right and consider any possible unforeseen consequences of getting it wrong.
 Does he accept that there are often good and perfectly reasonable reasons why a soldier or veteran may not be able to bring a claim within six years, even if they knew about their injuries?
 How can we factor that in?

 I thank the hon.
 Gentleman for that constructive point.
 Let me be clear: I am absolutely happy to amend the legislation on the suggestion of any hon.
 Member to get it right, but it has to be based on fact and reality.
 The armed forces compensation scheme has a seven-year limit on it anyway.
 The Limitation Act 1980 also limits the time in which claims can be brought.
 If hon.
-Members want to discuss that more widely, clearly that is a broader issue.
+Members want to discuss that more widely, clearly it is a broader issue.
 All we are doing is bringing into line our military personnel and veterans’ experiences.

-I will be honest that I cannot, off the top of my head, think why individuals would be diagnosed and choose not to do anything about it, then choose to do something about it much later.
+I will be honest and say that I cannot, off the top of my head, think why individuals would be diagnosed and choose not to do anything about it, then choose to do something about it much later.
 I have not come across that in all my experience in the field, but I am happy to learn.
 If that is the case, I am happy to change the Bill, but that is not what experience shows us.
 I urge hon.
 Members to come up with constructive criticism and debate, so that we can really work on the Bill to get it right, because we all agree that we need to do it.

 I welcome the spirit of the Bill.
 To congratulate the Minister, I will send him a copy of my book, “Tommy This an’ Tommy That: The military covenant”.
-He has done well to bring it thus far, but it is tipped to be heavily amended as it progresses through this place, not least because of Judge Jeff Blackett’s remarks.
+He has done well to bring the Bill thus far, but it is tipped to be heavily amended as it progresses through this place, not least because of Judge Jeff Blackett’s remarks.
 I press the Minister to look again at part 2, because it seems to me that the “no disadvantage” enjoinder within the military covenant is in danger of being overlooked.
-I know that he would not want to see that.
+I know he would not want to see that.

 I am more than happy to look at any part of the Bill, but as I am also bringing in legislation to make the armed forces covenant law and make it actually mean something, it would be quite bizarre for me to bring in another Bill that reduced it.
 I will, of course, look at that, but I do not accept that the Bill brings any disadvantage to those who have served.